perfsonar/docs/manage_ntp.rst

 #.
 The new server is added to the list of known NTP servers.
 You may add more servers if needed.
 When finished click **OK** to accept the current list of NTP servers.

     .. image:: images/manage_ntp-add3.png
 #.
 The new NTP server is also automatically added to the list of currently used servers.
 Click **Save** to apply all changes.
-Green message appears to confirm successfull configuration change.
+Green message appears to confirm successful configuration change.

 	.. image:: images/manage_ntp-add4.png